impress-org/givewp/readme.txt

 * Fix: Equal operator for conditional fields works again (also affects Form Field Manager)
 * Fix: Improved Multi-Step content to provide a default and avoid confusion
 * Fix: Clicking the main "Donations" menu item goes to the forms list instead of making a new form
+* Fix: Corrected PayPal Donations design when used in Classic template

 = 2.19.8: April 6th, 2022 =
 * Fix: Corrected an issue with our javascript translations